✓ Lagt i kurven → Se kurv

 • Water thoroughly after each round

-• Let dry between rounds
+• Roll lightly — let dry between rounds

-• Line maintenance: Adjust tension, replace damaged anchors, roll/stamp down to court level
+• Line maintenance: adjust tension, replace damaged anchors, roll/stamp down to court level

 • First brushing and line adjustment when surface has set